 Westport Protective Order Violations

-What are the Different Types of Protective Orders in Westport?
+What are the Different Types of Protective Orders?

 Courts in Connecticut issue several types of protective orders depending on the circumstances.
 The terms of some orders may be narrowly drawn to prohibit only certain types of communications, such as those considered harassment.
 In some cases, courts prohibit parties from having any contact whatsoever.
 Provisions can also specify terms such as custody of children, visitation restrictions, and “move out” requirements that force one party to leave the family home.